pyOpenSci/lessons/running-code/execute-script.md

 ```

 :::{tip}
-While all Python files should end in a `.py`, this naming is necessary for Windows to associate a script with Python, as opposed
-to Linux where `.py` is a convention and the shebang associates the file with Python.
+All Python files should end in a `.py`.
+The `.py` is required for Windows to associate a script with Python.
+In comparison, on Linux and Mac machines, `.py` is a recommended best practice; the shebang (`!`) associates the file with Python.

-Also, although there is no in-source format that can tell Windows what to do with a Python file, executing a
+ For simplicity and reproducibility, which ensures that your code runs consistently across machines, you should always just include the `.py` extension in your Python files~

-Python file with a shebang on Windows also does not cause any issues.
-Python just sees the whole line as
+Windows doesn’t rely on a shebang (`#!`) to determine how to execute a Python file; instead, it treats the shebang line in a Python file as a comment and ignores it.
+However, including a shebang in your script doesn’t cause any issues on Windows because Python just reads the line as
 a comment and ignores it!

-Because of these differences it is best practice to use both a shebang and `.py` for all Python scripts.
+Because of these differences between Mac/Linux and Windows, it is best practice to use both a shebang in your .py files and to add the `.py` extension for all Python scripts.
 :::

-## Executable comparisons
+## Comparing passing files to Python vs the "shebang" (`#!`) execution approach

+There are pros and cons of using the two approaches above to executive Python files.

 ### Pros of passing a file to `python`:
 - don't need execute permissions